JohannesMP/com.johannesmp.blog/_posts/2017-02-12-SSH-Workflow-tips.md

 ### Use _**htop**_ to view running processes

 `htop` is a fantastic interactive process and system resource viewer.
+You can view all currently running processes, as well as system Memory Usage, CPU usage, Load Average and system uptime.

 Simply install it with:

 ````bash
 apt-get install htop